21.8 C

 - Advertisement -

-Banitsa is a beloved Bulgarian pastry with layers of thin filo dough filled with a savory mixture of eggs, yogurt, and sirene cheese (or feta as a substitute).
+Banitsa is a beloved Bulgarian pastry with layers of thin filo dough filled with a savory mixture of eggs, yogurt, and sirene cheese.
 This classic cheese version is the most popular, but variations like spinach or pumpkin can also be made.
 Whether served warm or at room temperature, Banitsa is perfect for breakfast, a snack, or a special occasion.

 Preparation Time